Skip to main content

 How can I find out whether and how well the parts I want to feed run on the flexfeeder?

 This is actually the central question in every project.
-Therefore, we have set up a test center in our company, where three employees are exclusively engaged in operating tests for our customers.
-We usually carry out these tests with a robot and thus create absolutely realistic conditions.
-After the test, each customer receives a detailed report of the test results, a video showing the feeding of the parts from different perspectives, and also a binding offer for the components we recommend for this project and that were used in the test.
-In addition, we save the complete software used in the test, which the customer then receives free of charge when purchasing a system.
-And if a product should not run smoothly – we say it, we show it and we look for solutions together with the customer.
+That's why we have set up a test center at our company and three employees are dedicated exclusively to performing tests for our customers.
+We usually carry out these tests with a robot, thus creating absolutely realistic conditions.
+After the test, each customer receives a detailed report of the test results, a video showing the feeding of the parts from different perspectives, and also a binding quotation for the components we recommend for this project and used in the test.
+In addition, we store all the software used in the test, which the customer then receives free of charge when purchasing a system.
+And should a product of the customer cause problems: We say it, we show it and we look for solutions together with the customer.
 We only really like to sell a system when we are convinced that the solution works as desired.
-This creates security on all sides!
+This creates reliability on all sides!

-Is there a basic rule as to what the minimum size of the flexfeeder should be in relation to the part size to be fed?
+Is there a basic rule as to what thesize of the flexfeeder should be in relation to the part size to be fed?
 How do I find the optimal flexfeeder for the application?

-If parts of approx. 45mm length should be fed, this leads to 5 x 45 mm = 225 mm flexfeeder X250.
-The number in the name of the feeder indicates the width of the feeder.
+For example, if parts of 45 mm length are to be fed (45 x 5 = 225 mm), the flexfeeder X250 is the first choice.
+The number in the type designation of the flexfeeder indicates the width of the feeder.

 At what distance and how do you install the camera with the flexfeeder?

-In each application, there is a predefined distance between the camera and the feeder’s surface which must be strictly followed.
-This distance is defined by the resolution of the camera, the size of the image field, and the selected lens.
-A camera too close to the surface of the flexfeeder leads to distortions.
-Therefore, we deliver the flexfeeder with a completely preconfigured camera tower, which offers not only the camera, but also a way to mount the optional toplight.
-Everything is fully wired, which simplifies integration enormously and eliminates error sources.
-This type of camera installation is particularly convenient when operating with collaborative robots without a protective enclosure, since there is no cell structure for mounting the camera and the toplight.
-The full integration of camera and toplight is a unique selling point of the flexfeeder series.
+In each application, there is a predefined distance of the camera, which must also be strictly adhered to.
+The distance is defined by the resolution of the camera, the size of the image field and by the selected lens.
+A camera too close above the surface of the flexfeeder leads to distortions.
+Therefore, we deliver the flexfeeder with a completely preconfigured camera tower, which offers not only the camera but also a possibility to mount the optional toplight.
+Thus, everything is completely wired, which simplifies integration enormously and eliminates sources of error.
+This type of camera installation is particularly convenient when operating with collaborative robots without a protective enclosure, since there is no cell structure at all for mounting the camera and the toplight.
+The full integration of the camera and the toplight is a unique selling point of the flexfeeder series.

 What happens to defective parts or accidentally wrong parts that are in the system?

-The flexfeeder system is thus self-suppressing.
-Machine downtime due to a faulty part as with traditional vibratory feeders does not occur, and faulty parts will not be installed.
+The flexfeeder system is thus self-destructing.
+A system standstill due to a faulty part, as is the case when using a traditional vibratory feeder, is not possible and faulty parts cannot be installed.
 This creates real process reliability through extremely high availability of the automation solution.

 Is such a flexfeeder system reusable or is it always tailored to the specific application?